Opportunities for Providers

 The Peggy Notebaert Nature Museum released a Fall Field Trip Planning Guide.
 The guide is designed to help prepare students for their field trip experience and contains tips to make the most out of a visit to the Nature Museum.
 To schedule field trip at the Peggy Notebaert Nature Museum, click here.

 Techbridge Girls developed a training video to help role models and volunteers engage young girls in STEM programs.
-The training helps role models and volunteers develop skills to engage girls from marginalized communities in STEM through videos, reflection questions and more.
+The training helps role models and volunteers develop skills to engage girls in STEM through videos, reflection questions and more.

 Surveys